insected/bobbae_gcp-wiki/Kubernetes-Architecture.md

 <img src="https://superuser.openstack.org/wp-content/uploads/2019/11/etcd-in-Kubernetes.png" width="600">

+Consistent and highly-available key value store used as Kubernetes' backing store for all cluster data.

+If your Kubernetes cluster uses etcd as its backing store, make sure you have a back up plan for those data.

 <img src="https://superuser.openstack.org/wp-content/uploads/2019/11/etcd-in-Kubernetes-2.png" width="600">

 ### kube-controller-manager

+Control plane component that runs controller processes.

+Logically, each controller is a separate process, but to reduce complexity, they are all compiled into a single binary and run in a single process.

 https://kubernetes.io/docs/concepts/overview/components/#kube-controller-manager

 ### cloud-controller-manager

+A Kubernetes control plane component that embeds cloud-specific control logic.
+The cloud controller manager lets you link your cluster into your cloud provider's API, and separates out the components that interact with that cloud platform from components that only interact with your cluster.
+The cloud-controller-manager only runs controllers that are specific to your cloud provider.
+If you are running Kubernetes on your own premises, or in a learning environment inside your own PC, the cluster does not have a cloud controller manager.

 https://kubernetes.io/docs/concepts/overview/components/#cloud-controller-manager

 ### kubelet

+An agent that runs on each node in the cluster.
+It makes sure that containers are running in a Pod.

 https://kubernetes.io/docs/concepts/overview/components/#kubelet

 ### kube-proxy

+kube-proxy is a network proxy that runs on each node in your cluster, implementing part of the Kubernetes Service concept.

 https://kubernetes.io/docs/concepts/overview/components/#kube-proxy

 ### cluster DNS

+Cluster DNS is a DNS server, in addition to the other DNS server(s) in your environment, which serves DNS records for Kubernetes services.

+Containers started by Kubernetes automatically include this DNS server in their DNS searches.

 https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/

 ### resource monitoring

+To scale an application and provide a reliable service, you need to understand how the application behaves when it is deployed.
+You can examine application performance in a Kubernetes cluster by examining the containers, pods, services, and the characteristics of the overall cluster.
+Kubernetes provides detailed information about an application's resource usage at each of these levels.
+This information allows you to evaluate your application's performance and where bottlenecks can be removed to improve overall performance.

+In Kubernetes, application monitoring does not depend on a single monitoring solution.
+On new clusters, you can use resource metrics or full metrics pipelines to collect monitoring statistics.

 https://kubernetes.io/docs/tasks/debug-application-cluster/resource-usage-monitoring/

 ### kube-scheduler

+Control plane component that watches for newly created Pods with no assigned node, and selects a node for them to run on.

 https://kubernetes.io/docs/concepts/scheduling-eviction/kube-scheduler/